 The soul of Brazil is said to be north, in the state of Bahia.
 When you stand in the center of its capital, Salvador, listening to the rhythmic beat of African drums, you'll know it's true.
-The birthplace of samba and capoeira, Bahia is the pulsing epicenter of Afro-Brazilian culture in Brazil.
-So, while everyone is flocking to Rio and its famed Copacabana Beach to soak up the sun, head north to Bahia to soak up a warm and vibrant culture.
+The birthplace of samba and capoeira, Bahia is the country's pulsing epicenter of Afro-Brazilian culture.
+So while everyone is flocking to Rio and its famed Copacabana Beach to soak up the sun, head north to Bahia to soak up a warm, vibrant culture.

 Salvador and the Historic Pelourinho